Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • restless sleep and frequent awakenings.

-First you need to identify the nature of bruxism, determine whether the problem belongs to the dental field or has psychological causes.
-Based on the results, it is necessary to contact the right specialist as soon as possible in order to avoid serious consequences.
-The doctor will tell you what to do first and how to get rid of the problem.
-The most common measures used in the treatment:
+First, you need to identify the nature of bruxism, determine whether the problem relates to the dental field or has psychological causes.
+Based on the results, it is necessary to contact the right specialist as soon as possible to avoid serious consequences.
+Your doctor will tell you what to do first and how to get rid of the problem.
+The most common measures used in treatment:

-• Complete dental examination and elimination of all problems in the oral cavity, including correction of malocclusion.
+• Complete dental examination and treatment of all oral problems, including correction malocclusion.

-• The use of special caps, made individually according to the size of the patient's jaw.
-With their help, the teeth are protected from injuries, but they cannot completely get rid of the problem.
+• The use of special mouthguards made individually according to the size of the patient’s jaw.
+With their help, teeth are protected from injury, but they cannot completely get rid of the problem.

-• Injections of a minimal amount of Botox.
-It prevents tight compression of the jaws, partially paralyzing the muscles of the mouth.
+• Injections minimum quantity Botox.
+It prevents the jaws from clenching tightly, partially paralyzing the muscles of the mouth.

 • Apply soothing warm compresses before bed.

-• Taking drugs and vitamin-mineral complexes, including magnesium, calcium, vitamins of group B.
+• Taking medications and vitamin-mineral complexes, including magnesium, calcium, B vitamins.

 • Minimizing stressful situations, allocating time during the day for rest and walks.

-• Limitation of heavy meals in the evening.
-This will help to relax the muscles and promote healthy sleep.
+• Limit heavy food intake in the evening.
+This will promote muscle relaxation and healthy sleep.

-If a serious pathology of the jaw is detected, surgical intervention is possible, such as plastic surgery of the articular disc, or the use of laser therapy.
+If detected serious pathology jaw, perhaps surgical intervention, such as plastic surgery of the articular disc, or the use of laser therapy.

 Special exercises and massage